-The EC also sets ‘countervailing’ duties from time to time on specific imports from specific countries in order to counter dumping attempts.
+The European Commission (EC) also sets ‘countervailing’ duties from time to time on specific imports from specific countries in order to counter dumping attempts.
 The countervailing duty rate is set to fully absorb the dumping margin and is therefore usually much higher than 14%.

 Excise taxes on fuel, electric power, and some other products are not a compliance issue for businesses other than dealers in bonded goods, although they can be a significant additional cost factor for business users.
 These excise taxes also have an environmental element in as much as the rates are set to discourage excessive use of pollutants.
 However, an air passenger duty is the only tax on pollution as such.
 Energy producers (such as power stations) can claim a refund of the excise tax borne in the cost of the energy products used in the production process.